PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 ![replit debugger variables](/Assets/replit_debugger_variables.png)

-This will help you a LOT when trying to find bugs in your code. "bug" is a logic error in our code.
+This will help you a LOT when trying to find bugs in your code because you will be able to see what your code is doing at each step, and what the variables are at each step.
+A "bug" is a logic error in our code.
 A bug is ***not*** something that keeps us from running the code (Oh yes, bugs are very evil) they are hidden inside of code that runs when we click the run button, but the code isn't doing what we *intended* it to do.

 De-buggers let us *de-bug* the logic in our code by stepping through each line of code, one at a time, and telling us what each variable is at each step.

 Although... you won't even be able to click the play button if your code has a syntax error!
 An example of a syntax error is when you forget to put the ending curly bracket `}` after some code.

-Lets fix some fake syntax errors (in an example), to help you become more familair with C. The following code has 3 syntax errors.
+Lets fix some fake syntax errors (in an example), to help you become more familiar with C. The following code has 3 syntax errors.

 (example, 3 syntax errors)
 ```c